turbot/tailpipe-docs/docs/reference/cli/query.md

 tailpipe query [sql] [flags]
 ```

-Execute SQL queries interactively, or by a query argument.
+Execute SQL queries interactively or by a query argument.

 To open the interactive query shell, run `tailpipe query` with no arguments.
 The query shell provides a way to explore your data and run multiple queries.

-If a query string is passed on the command line then it will be run immediately and the command will exit.
+If a query string is passed on the command line, then it will be run immediately, and the command will exit.
 Alternatively, you may specify one or more files containing SQL statements.
 You can run multiple SQL files by passing a glob or a space-separated list of file names.

 ## Usage
 Run Tailpipe [interactive query shell](/docs/query/query-shell):